 Installation

-OGrid ships as separate packages for each UI framework.
-Pick the one that matches your project's design system.
+OGrid ships as separate packages for each design system.
+Pick the one that matches your project.

 React